FayyazKhan2708/WordleClone/server/README.md

 ## 🎮 Game Logic

+The game logic has been improved with the following enhancements:

-1. Word is selected from the database based on the day
+1. **Truly Random Word Selection**: Words are now selected completely randomly from the database instead of by usage count, providing a more varied gameplay experience
-2. User submits guesses through the API
-3. Each guess is validated and compared to the target word
-4. Feedback is generated for each letter in the guess
+2. **Enhanced Word Validation**:
+   - Accepts any valid 5-letter word as a guess, even if not in the target word database
+   - Provides appropriate feedback for valid words that aren't the target
+   - Improves user experience by allowing a wider range of valid guesses
-5. Game state is updated and saved to the database
+3. Game state is updated and saved to the database
-6. Statistics are updated when the game concludes
+4. Statistics are updated when the game concludes

 ## 🔄 Error Handling